raynardj/python4ml/docs/coord_conv.md

 # Coord Conv

-Recently Uber claiming the conceived a brillian major modification on convolutional layer.
-The improvement on problem set like obj detection and deep RL is significant (especially if obj's position in you task is a critical info).
-Because the original convolution filter is translation invariant (not sensitive to position in the grid map)
+Recently Uber claiming the conceived a brilliant major modification on convolutional layer.
+The improvement on tasks like obj detection and deep RL is significant (especially if obj's spatial location in you task is a critical info).

+Because the original convolution filter is translation invariant (not sensitive to position in the grid map).
+It's a weight sharing mechanism to share parameters between different positions in the grid map

 ![coord conv pic](coord_conv.png)